To learn more, visit 2023 Course and subject delivery.

 Intended learning outcomes

-- Be able to examine, analyse, interpret and assess critically the effectiveness of the relevant legal, equitable and statutory doctrines
+- Critically examine, analyse, interpret and assess the effectiveness of the relevant legal, equitable and statutory doctrines

-- Be an engaged participant in debate regarding emerging and contemporary issues in the field
+- Engage in scholarly debate regarding emerging and contemporary issues in the field

 - Have an advanced understanding of the different bases of liability and the distinctions and relationships between them

-- Have the cognitive and technical skills to generate critical and creative ideas relating to the different bases of liability, and to critically evaluate existing legal theories, principles and concepts with creativity and autonomy
+- Generate critical and creative ideas relating to the different bases of liability, and to critically evaluate existing legal theories, principles and concepts with creativity and autonomy

-- Have the cognitive and technical skills to examine, research and analyse independently the existing and emerging legal issues concerning each of the different bases of pre-contractual liability
+- Independently examine, research and analyse the existing and emerging legal issues concerning each of the different bases of pre-contractual liability